 Would you rather have a skinny drink at brunch?
 No problem!
 Check out my post for How to Make a Skinny Margarita!

-If you loved these delicious raspberry mimosa recipe, check out some of my other drinks:
+If you loved these delicious limoncello mimosas, check out some of our other cocktail ideas:

 Get the easy, delicious recipe for my Lemon Raspberry Mimosas here:

 - In a champagne flute, add 4-5 fresh raspberries.
-Add the lemoncello liqueur over the top of the raspberries.
-Pour the Rose Champagne over the top of the raspberries and lemoncello.
+Add the limoncello liqueur over the top of the raspberries.
+Pour the Rose Champagne over the top of the raspberries and limoncello.
 Top with lemon zest strands for garnish.
 Enjoy right away while cold.